HokyeeJau/CIAO/README.md

 # CIAO
-[2025EMNLP] Where Does This Strange Smell Come from: Enabling Conversational Interfaces for Artificial Olfaction
+[2025EMNLP] "Where Does This Strange Smell Come from?": Enabling Conversational Interfaces for Artificial Olfaction

+## Update

+The corpus will be released after November 25, 2025.